-LINACLOTIDE (lin a KLOE tide) is used to treat irritable bowel syndrome (IBS) with constipation as the main problem.
-It may also be used for relief of chronic constipation.
+LINACLOTIDE (lin a KLOE tide) treats irritable bowel syndrome (IBS) with constipation as the main problem.
+It is also used for relief of chronic constipation.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 What should I tell my care team before I take this medication?